-Offers of admission are normally made in February and March for Fall admission.
+Offers of admission are normally made in March for Fall admission, and in October for Spring admission.
 All offers of admission will be provisional and subject to verification based on official transcripts.
 Admission offers may be withdrawn if the GPA, completed courses, or course grades are lower than what is reported or if you miss any admission deadlines.
-Please make sure to report accurate information on your application!
+Please make sure to report accurate information on your application.

 What if I am not offered admission to Cal State LA?

 In addition to applying to Cal State LA, we hope you have considered applying to one or two other colleges so that you will have alternatives in the event that you are not offered admission.

 Can I appeal my admission decision?

 If you believe you are eligible for Cal State LA admission, you may appeal our decision.
 Appeals must be submitted in writing within 15 days of the date of the denial notification and must include a basis for the appeal and supporting academic records.
 We will respond via email to your appeal request within four to six weeks.
 Only one appeal may be submitted for an academic term.
 For more information, visit the Admission Appeals webpage.

 Here are some important items to consider if you are offered admission and decide to attend Cal State LA:

 Admitted Student Information: If you have already been offered admission, refer to the Information for Newly Admitted International Transfers.